Shecky Greene: Career

-Personal life
+Personal life and death

 Offstage, Greene's main passion was Thoroughbred racing.
-A horse named Shecky Greene (1970–1984) was the 1973 American Champion Sprint Horse and the front-runner for nearly seven furlongs in the 1973 Kentucky Derby until Secretariat ran off with the race.
-As of 2016, Arlington Park in Arlington Heights, Illinois, outside Chicago still holds a Shecky Greene Handicap race.
+A horse named Shecky Greene (1970–1984) was the 1973 American Champion Sprint Horse and the front-runner for nearly seven furlongs in the 1973 Kentucky Derby until Secretariat (1970–1989) ran off with the race.
+Arlington Park in Arlington Heights, Illinois, outside Chicago, held a Shecky Greene Handicap race until it closed.

-Greene has been married two times.
+Greene was married twice.
 He was married to Nalani Kele from 1972 to 1982.
-She had a hugely successful nightclub act, "Nalani Kele Polynesian Revue," from the 1960s to the early 1970s.
-Since 1985, he has been married to Marie Musso, daughter of Vido Musso, a Las Vegas musician who played saxophone with Benny Goodman.
-He has resided in Beverly Hills, California; Palm Springs, California; Las Vegas, Nevada.
+She had a successful nightclub act, the Nalani Kele Polynesian Revue, from the 1960s to the early 1970s.
+Beginning in 1985, he was married to Marie Musso, daughter of Vido Musso, a Las Vegas musician who played saxophone with Benny Goodman.

-Greene's career had obstacles due to depression and bipolar disorder, stage fright, gambling, panic attacks and drug abuse and alcoholism.
+Greene experienced career obstacles due to depression, bipolar disorder, stage fright, gambling, panic attacks, drug abuse and alcoholism.
+He integrated his bipolar disorder into his public persona, telling an interviewer in 2010 that "I'm more than bipolar.
+I'm South Polar, North Polar.
+I'm every kind of polar there is.
+I even lived with a polar bear for about a year."

-Greene led "humanitarian efforts" to create St. Judes Ranch, a shelter for indigent and neglected children in Boulder City, Nevada.
+Greene led "humanitarian efforts" to create St. Jude's Ranch, a shelter for indigent and neglected children in Boulder City, Nevada.

+Greene died at home in Las Vegas on December 31, 2023, at age 97.